-Commit to the change for the IT security
+Commit to change to IT security

-Sounds like another buzz word.
-Huh?
+Sounds like another buzzword, huh?
 But that’s real.
 You have to commit to change to lead others.

 Am I saying you should drop everything and migrate to the cloud?
-By all means no!
+By all means, no!

 I’m saying that you have to get prepared and work on your approach.
 You can start with (based on our customer experience):